mrismanaziz/Reforestation/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## There’s a new type of broom out, it’s sweeping the nation.